Joy Archer Dip HE Counselling, BA (Hons), MBACP (Registered) Cert Supervision

 £60 per 90 minutes.
 Concessions offered to trainee counsellors: £45 per 90 minutes.

-I offer evening and weekend appointments, and home visits by arrangement (subject to location and availability).
+I offer evening and weekend appointments as well as appointments during the daytime, and home visits by arrangement (subject to location and availability).

 I am DBS checked and fully covered by professional indemnity insurance.